aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

       idle: cdk.Duration.seconds(5),
     },
   })],
+  backendDefaults: {
+    clientPolicy: appmesh.ClientPolicy.fileTrust({
+      certificateChain: 'path-to-certificate',
+      enforceTls: false,
+    }),
+  },
   accessLog: appmesh.AccessLog.fromFilePath('/dev/stdout'),
 });

+const virtualService = new appmesh.VirtualService(stack, 'service-1', {
+  virtualServiceName: 'service1.domain.local',
+  mesh,
+  clientPolicy: appmesh.ClientPolicy.fileTrust({
+    certificateChain: 'path-to-certificate',
+    enforceTls: true,
+    ports: [8080, 8081],
+  }),
+});

+node.addBackend(virtualService);

 cdk.Tag.add(node, 'Environment', 'Dev');
 ```

 The `listeners` property can be left blank and added later with the `node.addListener()` method.
 The `healthcheck` and `timeout` properties are optional but if specifying a listener, the `port` must be added.

+The `backends` property can be added with `node.addBackend()`.
+We define a virtual service and add it to the virtual node to allow egress traffic to other node.

+The `backendDefaults` property are added to the node while creating the virtual node.
+These are virtual node's service backends client policy defaults.

 ## Adding a Route